Robyn Brody: Career

 After graduating, Brody traveled to Russia and spent a year in Saint Petersburg, teaching tenth grade English and studying Russian.
 She returned to Denver in 1993 and entered Sturm College of Law in a dual-degree program in law (J.D.) and international management, graduating in 1997.

 Brody joined a private firm in Twin Falls and stayed for thirteen years, the last ten as a partner.
 She left the firm in 2010 to begin her own firm in Rupert, where she and her family had moved.

 Election

 Following Chief Justice Jim Jones' retirement announcement in March 2016, Brody entered the election race for the high court's open seat.
 She finished first in the field of four in May with 30.3%, and won the run-off in November over state senator Curt McKenzie of Nampa, with 53.8% of the vote.

 On January 5, 2017, Brody was sworn into office by retired Chief Justice Linda Copple Trout, the first woman to serve on the court, from 1992 to 2007.
 She ran unopposed in May 2022 for her second term.

 Personal

 Brody's husband is Jonathan P. Brody, a district judge in Rupert since 2010.
-Also a graduate of the University of Denver, he received his law degree from the University of Colorado.
-They were married in 1997, the couple has two sons.
+Also a graduate of the University of Denver, he received his Juris Doctor degree from the University of Colorado.
+The couple was married in 1997, and they have two sons.